-With millions of new websites being built each year, knowing how to boost your website’s SEO is essential to remain competitive and relevant.
-One of the most well-known and popular methods of establishing authority and boosting a website’s SEO today involves creating content hubs.
+With millions of new websites being built yearly, knowing how to boost your website’s SEO is essential to remain competitive and relevant.
+One of the most well-known and popular methods of establishing authority and promoting a website’s SEO today involves creating content hubs.

 What is a Content Hub?